Dear Mr. Roger Goodell,

 Family Law Attorney

-Weinberger Divorce & Family Law Group of New Jersey
+Weinberger Divorce & Family Law Group, LLC of New Jersey